 During my ten years in the private practice of law, I routinely counseled clients on intellectual property law as it affected their businesses.
 This sometimes involved working with litigation counsel in matters involving or likely to involve litigation.
 The most important matters which involved litigation in which I worked with Lotus Development Corporation and its litigation counsel on copyright issues were Lotus Development Corp. v.
 Paperback Software.
 Inc . and Lotus Development Corp v.
 Bodand.
 Inc .
-In both of these matters, I counseled the client and its litigating counsel on copyright law issues and copyright registration issues related to potential litigation was Adobe Systems, Inc.
+In both of these matters, I counseled the client and its litigating counsel on copyright law issues and copyright registration issues related to the cases.
+Another client whom I provided counsel on registration matters as related to potential litigation was Adobe Systems, Inc.